 - Aiding the development of best practice standards to ensure the safety, quality, and effectiveness of therapies, helping to ensure the sector’s long-term growth and sustainability

-The collaborative will be aligned with Faculty of Health Sciences' commitment to supporting Black, Indigenous and People of Colour (BIPOC) learners, staff and faculty, and the Equity, Diversity and Inclusion (EDI) initiative, launched in fall 2020.
+The collaborative is aligned with Faculty of Health Sciences' commitment to supporting Black, Indigenous and People of Colour (BIPOC) learners, staff and faculty, and the Equity, Diversity and Inclusion (EDI) initiative, launched in fall 2020.

 The Dimensions Health Research Collaborative was founded with support from the Dimensions Health Fund in support of the Study of Psychedelics, established by Dimensions Health Centres (“Dimensions”).
 For further information on the collaborative, including opportunities to partner, please contact David Clements, executive director, at email@example.com.

-Queen’s Health Sciences is pleased to announce the appointment of six members to the university’s first Psychedelic Science Advisory Committee.
+Queen’s Health Sciences is pleased to welcome three new members to the university’s Psychedelic Science Advisory Committee.

 The committee provides advice on science matters related to the field of psychedelics and human health to the Dimensions Health Research Collaborative, including timely scientific, technical, and methodological advice related to the conduct of research in psychedelics.
 This includes vetting and advice related to the pursuit of pre-clinical and clinical research opportunities, as well as support for translational research, implementation science, and health services and policy research.

-- Claudio Soares (chair) is a medical doctor and psychiatrist, Head of the Department of Psychiatry at Queen’s, and Executive Lead for the Canadian Biomarker Integration Network in Depression (CAN-BIND).
+- Claudio Soares (chair) is a medical doctor and psychiatrist and Executive Lead for the Canadian Biomarker Integration Network in Depression (CAN-BIND).
 He is also a clinical researcher with large experience in clinical trials.
 His clinical and research work has been focused on the management of mood and anxiety disorders across the life span, including: (1) Women’s mental health and the role of hormones as precipitating factors or treatment options for depression.
 (2) Signature markers of treatment response to new interventions in Psychiatry (e.g., antidepressants, ketamine, rTMS, and emerging treatments such as psychedelics) mobile health technologies and wearables for real-time symptom monitoring and relapse prevention, and (3) The management of depression, anxiety, pain and other psychological symptoms in Oncology and Palliative Medicine settings.